kushalpandya/Petrichor/README.md

 - Once folders containing music files are added, the app scans them, extracts required metadata, and populates the SQLite database.
 - The app does **not** alter your music files, it only reads from the directories you add.
 - Tracks searching is handled by [SQLite FTS5](https://www.sqlite.org/fts5.html).
-- Playback is handled by [AVFoundation](https://developer.apple.com/av-foundation/).
+- Playback is handled by [AVFoundation](https://developer.apple.com/av-foundation/) and third-party audio decoders.

 <details>
 <summary>View Database Schema</summary>